Frank Womack: Management

 In July 1930 Womack took over from Albert Hoskins as manager of Torquay United.
 United finished 11th in Division Three (South) in his first season, but slumped to 19th the following season.

 In May 1932, Womack was appointed as manager of Grimsby Town, just after their relegation from the First Division.
 While manager of Grimsby Town, Womack guided them to their great period of success, with promotion back to the First Division as champions, an all-time highest league placing of 5th in 1935 and a FA Cup semi final in 1936.

 In October 1936, Womack moved to Leicester City as manager, then near the bottom of Division Two.
 He signed Jack Bowers from Derby County, and his goals (33 in 27 games) helped City to the title and promotion.
 He resigned following their relegation in May 1939.
 Just before the Second World War was declared, the local Leicester newspapers published articles that claimed that Womack had several thousand pounds available to spend on players.
 Womack disputed this and referred all enquirers to his board of directors.
 As a direct result, he resigned and moved to Fleetwood, Lancashire, in April 1940.

-He returned to management in July 1942, taking over at Notts County, but left three years later.
+He returned to management in July 1942, taking over at Notts County, but left in November 1943.
 In February 1945 he took over at Oldham Athletic, but resigned in April 1947 after Oldham had struggled in the first post-war season.

 Womack returned to Grimsby for a stint as 'guest' manager January in 1951 for five months whilst manager Charlie Spencer was recovering from an illness.
 He left in May 1951, after Grimsby's relegation.